rakeshelamaran98/Restart75/info.md

 - I am open to work - I’ve recently completed my Master’s in CyberSecurity Engineering from the University of Warwick.
 I am actively preparing for interviews and applying for roles in Security Engineering, Application Security, and Penetration Testing in the United Kingdom.
 - For More Details: https://www.linkedin.com/in/rakeshelamaran/

-- I have Completed 45Days of my Challenge already.
+- I have Completed 75Days of my Challenge already.
 Feel Free to check out my learnings here, https://github.com/rakeshelamaran98/Restart75/

-- AND I am Excited for the Next 30Days!!